deniderveni/FlattenVideoCylinder/README.md

 Obviously, many of these aspects are difficult to control in a home environment.
 I recommend:
 - Most microwave ovens have a rotating plate and wheel set.
 This works a charm, just place your object in the middle and turn
 - Controlling the rotation speed is near impossible.
-Try and do it as consistently as you can (from experience, a very fast rotation will give the most uniform result but also lowest quality (unless you have a very fast camera, slow-motion on some phones perhaps I didn't try)
+Try and do it as consistently as you can (from experience, a very fast rotation will give the most uniform result but also lowest quality...unless you have a very fast camera, slow-motion on some phones perhaps could work, I didn't try)
   - Maybe you have a remote control car or a rotating power tool you can keep pressed very lightly with a rubber wheel attached to the end, to spin the microwave oven plate slowly and uniformly.
 Or maybe you have a lab-based set up, who knows, the world is your oyster.
 - Set up your phone as stabley as possible, maybe slightly raised if necessary to make sure it is as close to central as possible to both vertical and horizontal axes